-When it comes to time and food, the general rule is that there should be a three-hour waiting period to sleep after eating your last meal.
-The main reason for this is to give your body enough time to digest the food, allowing it to move from your stomach to the smaller intestines.
+When it comes to the timing of food consumption and sleep, the general rule is to wait for at least three hours after your last meal before going to bed.
+This guideline is based on the need to allow your body sufficient time to digest the food, enabling it to move from your stomach to the smaller intestines.

 How to stop eating before bed?

 There are some tips for you to follow to put an end to the habit of eating before bed.
 Whether you’re trying to improve your sleep quality, manage your weight, or establish healthier eating habits, we’ve got you covered with practical advice to help you resist those nighttime temptations.

 Pay attention to the kinds of foods you find yourself reaching for at night.
 Once you identify them, make an effort to avoid purchasing or preparing them.
 Instead, stock your fridge or pantry with healthier alternatives that won’t significantly raise your blood sugar levels if you decide to have a snack before bedtime.
 Opt for options like fruits, nuts, and dairy products – they’re excellent choices!

 2. Avoid eating while watching TV or browsing your phone

 Have you ever noticed that when you snack while watching TV, you end up eating more and making less healthy choices?
 Try not to do it.
 If you must watch TV, keep your hands busy with tasks like folding laundry or doing chores to prevent unhealthy late-night snacking.